 Broken Grid Layouts

-Using the grid went without questioning since web 2.0.
+Using the grid went without questioning since Web 2.0.
 Where there’s a grid, there’s clarity, logical structure, and, most importantly, responsiveness.
-Invisible lines of the grid are ubiquitous, giving the website the much-needed organization and harmony.
+Invisible lines of the grid are ubiquitous, giving the website much-needed organization and harmony.
 They help users structure the digital space and move in the direction you wanted them to go.

 However, the latest web design trends 2018 show us the ways to question the grid.
 They want us to challenge it, and to find the unique proportions of chaos and organization.
 This opens up new opportunities for you as a designer.

 The question is: Are you ready for this?
 Well, breaking the grid takes a skilled designer.
-The designer that knows the grid inside out.
+The designer knows the grid inside out.
 The one that breaks it playfully and with a purpose in mind.
 If you’re in, let’s see the ways to break the grid for the good of your website:

-Layered designs break the grid for the unity’s sake.
+Layered designs break the grid for unity’s sake.
 Our brain sees the elements that cross planes and overlap as the ones that belong together.
 There’s no more the text and the image, there is the unified text-image cluster.
 This cluster is the whole, and it hits stronger than its parts.

 Play With Details

 Breaking the grid for the sake of breaking it is, maybe, the in-thing for aesthetics hunters.
 However, you built your website with more down-to-earth goals in mind, don’t you?
-If something like conversion, sales or lead generation rings the bell to you, stick to happy medium and go off the grid with a simple, yet powerful detail.
+If something like conversion, sales, or lead generation rings the bell to you, stick to a happy medium and go off the grid with a simple, yet powerful detail.

 The recipe: Start out with a common grid website.
 Then, think of a detail that you want to emphasize.
-Is it a caption, and dazzling background or a CTA?
-Play around with it: shift it vertically and/or horizontally, tilt it, embellish it with an offset container.
+Is it a caption, and dazzling background, or a CTA?
+Play around with it: shift it vertically and/or horizontally, tilt it, and embellish it with an offset container.
 All in all, make it slightly break the pattern.
 Voila!
 You’ve got the grid broken.
 If you go a bit further and sprinkle that detail with bright colors, you’ve got a creative piece that catches attention and serves its purpose more effectively.